Sonic Forces: Development

-Development of Sonic Forces began shortly after Sonic Lost World was completed in 2013 under the codename Project Sonic 2017, and was developed alongside Sonic Mania.
+Development of Sonic Forces began shortly after the completion of Sonic Lost World (2013) under the codename Project Sonic 2017.
+It was developed alongside Sonic Mania.
 It was developed by Sonic Team; the majority of the staff had previously developed Sonic Colors and Sonic Generations (which followed a similar premise).
-The game was directed by Morio Kishimoto, who previously directed the Wii version of Sonic Colors and the Wii U version of Sonic Lost World.
-The game was produced in commemoration of the series' twenty-fifth anniversary, and the title was chosen to signify its themes of power, teamwork, and armies.
+The game was directed by Morio Kishimoto, who previously directed the console versions of Sonic Colors and Lost World.
+The game was produced in commemoration of the series' twenty-fifth anniversary and the title was chosen to signify its themes of power, teamwork and armies.

 The game was intended to give a darker perspective to the world of Sonic, in contrast to the fantasy-based themes of previous entries, and expand upon the modern-style gameplay from Unleashed and Colors.
 To create this, the developers designed levels to seem desolate and more realistic.
 In programming the game, the development team used the Hedgehog Engine 2, an updated version of the game engine used in Sonic Unleashed and Sonic Generations.
 The gameplay was mostly modeled off Unleashed's, with elements from Colors and Generations.
 With the updated software, the first locations designed were the urban levels, which served as a reference for other stages.
-Sonic Team sought to make the levels unique and contrasting, and various level ideas were suggested during development; one example was a prison in Green Hill.
+Sonic Team sought to make the levels unique and contrasting and various level ideas were suggested during development; one example was a prison in Green Hill.
 At one point in development, the series' traditional ring-based health system was abandoned to balance the game's difficulty, and for designing the Classic levels, the team looked to Generations and Mania as a reference.